NAEP Doctoral Student Internship Program

 Digitally based assessments furnish abundant opportunities for the use of AI tools and methods to advance students’ test-taking experiences.
 They also hold the potential to support and transform various elements of the assessment cycle, including item generation, item scoring, reporting advancement, and more.

-This new topic area is looking for applicants with a solid foundation in machine learning, data analysis, and ethical AI principles to explore the innovative use of artificial intelligence in NAEP assessments within this digital landscape.
-As part of our dynamic team, you will be at the forefront of harnessing AI’s power to not only enhance learning outcomes but also contribute to educational measurement.
-You will have the unique chance to work on cutting-edge projects that leverage AI to significantly improve the accuracy, efficiency, and fairness of educational assessments.
+This newest topic area is looking for applicants with a solid foundation in machine learning, data analysis, and ethical AI principles to explore the innovative use of artificial intelligence in NAEP assessments within this digital landscape.
+As part of our dynamic team, you will have the unique opportunity to harness AI to enhance learning outcomes and contribute to educational measurement by driving insights into student learning and problem-solving.

 Qualifications